tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 - Background Check Model:
   - Verify Integrity and Authenticity: The Evidence must be cryptographically verified against a known trust anchor, typically provided by the hardware manufacturer.
-  - Ensure Certificate Binding and Freshness: The Evidence must be explicitly associated with the `certificate_request_context` in the authenticator request to ensure relevance, freshness, and protection against replay.
+  - Verify Certificate Request Binding and Freshness: The Evidence must be bound to the active TLS session by verifying that the exporter value in the Evidence matches the exporter value computed using the label "Attestation Binding" and the certificate_request_context as the exporter context.
+This verification ensures correct session binding, provides freshness, and prevents replay.
   - Evaluate Security Policy Compliance: The Evidence must be evaluated against the Relying Party's security policies to determine if the attesting device and the private key storage meet the required criteria.

 - Passport Model: